- Pressure Rinsing

 Proper rinsing and cleaning are the first steps in safely disposing of empty agvet chemical containers.

-Clean containers are essential for meeting Occupational Health and Safety standards in our processes.
+Clean containers are essential for meeting health and safety standards in our processes.

 Any rinsing should be carried out immediately after emptying the chemical container, as residues are a lot harder to remove when dry.